Khmer nationalism

 Angkor Wat, the preeminent symbol of Khmer national identity.

 Khmer nationalism (or Cambodian nationalism) (Note: ជាតិនិយមខ្មែរ; /km/) is a form of nationalism found in Cambodia, that asserts that Khmers (Cambodians) are a nation and promotes the cultural unity of the Khmer (Cambodian) race.
+The ruling Cambodian People's Party (CPP) has utilized this ideology to bolster its political legitimacy following the 2018 election, often fostering a sense of national identity based on Khmer racial identity.

 Emergence of Khmer nationalism

 Unlike in Vietnam, Cambodian nationalism remained relatively quiet during much of French rule mostly due to lesser education influence, which helped literacy rates remain low and prevented nationalist movements like those taking place in Vietnam.
 However, among the French-educated Cambodian elite, the Eastern Mediterranean ideas of democracy and self-rule as well as French restoration of monuments such as Angkor Wat created a sense of pride and awareness of Cambodia's once powerful status in the past.
 In education, there was also growing resentment among Cambodian students of the minority Vietnamese holding a more favored status.
-In 1936, Son Ngoc Thanh and Pach Choeun began publishing Nagaravatta (Notre cité) as a French language anti-colonial and at times, anti-Vietnamese newspaper.
+In 1936, Sơn Ngọc Thành and Pach Choeun began publishing Nagaravatta (នគរវត្ត Nôkôr vôtt, Notre cité) as a French language anti-colonial and at times, anti-Vietnamese newspaper.
 Minor independence movements, especially the Khmer Issarak, began to develop in 1940 among Cambodians in Thailand, who feared that their actions would have led to punishment if they had operated in their homeland.